holdenk/spark-testing-base/README.md

 In sbt you can add:

         parallelExecution in Test := false

+In surefire make sure that forkCount is set to 1 and reuseForks is true.

 # Where is this from?
 Much of this code is a stripped down version of the test suite bases that are in Apache Spark but are not accessible.
 Other parts are also inspired by ssbase (scalacheck generators for Spark).